 Being a small town, South Williamson does not have a public transit system used by locals to get to and from work.

-The percentage of adults in South Williamson with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.02% of adults in South Williamson have a bachelor's degree or advanced degree.
+The citizens of South Williamson are slightly less educated than the national average of 21.84% for the average city or town: 13.55% of adults in South Williamson have a bachelor's degree or advanced degree

 The people who call South Williamson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Williamson residents report their race to be White.
-Important ancestries of people in South Williamson include English, Irish, Scottish, French, and German.
+Important ancestries of people in South Williamson include English, Irish, German, Yugoslavian, and Other West Indian.

 The most common language spoken in South Williamson is English.
 Other important languages spoken here include Urdu and Polish.